The 100 Women Peterborough group has once again made the world a little brighter for a local non-profit organization.

 100 Women Peterborough was founded in February 2018 by Skinner, Wendy Hill, Alyssa Stewart, and Rosalea Terry, who were inspired by similar groups in other communities.

-The concept of collective philanthropy concept was first launched in November 2006 when Karen Dunigan of Michigan formed the “100 Women who Care” group.
+The concept of collective philanthropy began in the United States in November 2006, when Karen Dunigan of Michigan formed the “100 Women Who Care” group.
 After their first meeting, the women raised over $10,000 for the purchase of 300 new baby cribs for a local organization.
 The movement has grown over the past 13 years to include almost 100 chapters in North America, including at least 15 in Canada.